About the conference

 Anton Korinek (University of Virginia) will give the keynote speech at the conference.

-Confirmed external speakers include Jonathan Haskell (Imperial College Business School), Leonardo Gambacorta (BIS), Bouke Kleine Teeselink (King's College), Maria Del Rio-Chanona (UCL), and other colleagues from academia and the central banking community.
+Confirmed external speakers include Jonathan Haskel (Imperial College Business School), Leonardo Gambacorta (Bank for International Settlements), Bouke Klein Teeselink (King's College London), Maria del Rio-Chanona (University College London), and other colleagues from academia and the central banking community.

 This conference will be hybrid.
 Please be aware we have limited availability for in-person spaces for this conference; there is no guarantee of attendance.
 We politely ask you to consider virtual participation if you are unable to commit to the two days of the conference.
 We expect virtual attendees to be mainly in listening mode, but we hope to offer some form of interaction.